Grand Tetons

 See: getting a campsite)

-Five people who went on the 2023 trip and are sure they are going on the 2024 trip got five campsites in the Colter Bay campground they intend to share with students / faculty who sign up for the trip.
+Five people who went on the 2023 trip and are sure they are going on the 2024 trip got five campsites for August 14 – depart Aug.
+28, in the Colter Bay campground they intend to share with students / faculty who sign up for the trip.
 The campsites are in a tents-only loop (no motorhome generator noise).
 The loop also is at a slightly higher elevation that we have found has better cell phone reception (we drove around and checked).
 It is a short walk to the pay showers, laundromat with free wifi, store, restaurants.
 We got campsites around the outside edge of the loop, with forest behind and fewer nearby neighbors, (certainly not in the center of the loop next to the restroom and dumpster noise, or with a road and traffic noise right behind a site).
 People have camped in these previous years and liked them the best.
 Close to the start of the adventure, some of the days and some of the campsites will be cancelled if they are not needed.

 Colter Bay cabin,